-CR2T is home to some of the most scenic and serene trails in the area.
+Chautauqua Rails to Trails has some of the most scenic and serene trails in the area.
 Chautauqua County is blessed with beautiful unused rail corridors winding through picturesque countryside vistas and quaint villages.
-CR2T provides safe, attractive trails for non motorized trail users.
-The trails wind through wetlands, pine forests, hardwood forests, pastures and vineyards.
+Chautauqua Rails to Trails provides safe, attractive trails for non motorized trail users.
+The trail segments wind through wetlands, pine forests, hardwood forests, pastures and vineyards.
 Observing and learning about nature, about the history of the area and getting healthy physical exercise is what trail users can expect.
-Below are the many trails that await your exploration!
+Below are the segments of the Chautauqua Rails to Trails that await your exploration!

 Taking the trail from downtown Sherman, you would be on the trail to the east of the Village of Sherman, and the trail ends at Park St. Turn left on Park and take the first right, Kendrick Rd.
 Follow Kendrick till it comes to a ‘T’ (about a mile) and turn right and go about 200 yards.
 The Sheldon Trailhead is on your left.

-The Nadine and Paul Webb Trail (1.0 mile)
+The Nadine and Paul Webb Trail Segment (1.7 miles)

 Begins at State Route 430, passes through woodlands and farmland, ends at the Mayville lakefront area [which passes the top of Chautauqua Lake].
 Park at the Rt 394 crossing of the trail in Mayville.

 When you get to Mayville, you cross a bridge into an open field leading to Rt 394.
-The trail goes across Rt 394, past the Chautauqua Belle (a sternwheeler steam boat), the old train depot(where the CRT office is located), and on through the village.
+The trail goes across Rt 394, past the Chautauqua Belle (a sternwheeler steam boat), the old train depot, and on through the village.

 When the trail meets Rt 430, you need to turn left onto Honeysette Rd.
 (While the trail does continue past Rt 430, it stops about ¾ mile from Rt 430.)
 Take Honeysette over the bridge, (from which you can see the end of the trail from Rt 430) till it comes to a ‘T’ and turn left onto Plank Road, a highway.
 Go ¾ mile till you see the overhead high tension electric lines and the entrance to the trail on your right.